-All of the head instructors at When Hounds Fly are either Karen Pryor Academy Certified Training Partners, or have earned their Certified Professional Dog Trainer – Knowledge Assessed designations, or hold academic degrees in animal behavior.
+All of the senior instructors at When Hounds Fly are either Karen Pryor Academy Certified Training Partners, or have earned their Certified Professional Dog Trainer – Knowledge Assessed designations, or hold academic degrees in animal behavior.
 We proudly maintain the highest standards of ANY dog training school in Toronto.
 We also invest heavily in continuing education and also internal skills development, and are proud to be part of mentoring the next generation of this city’s top dog training instructors.

 Sara Russell, CPDT-KA, KPA CTP